ashleighdevito/python-api-challenge/README.md

 ##### WeatherPy

 Conclusions are highlighted below each plotted figure.
 The weather data was gathered from current condidtions through the OpenWeatherMap API for cities randomly selected using the citypy Python library.
-Conditions recorded for each city were:
+Weather attributes for each city gathered:

-    Maximum Temperature
+  * Maximum Temperature
-    Humidity
+  * Humidity
-    Cloudiness
+  * Cloudiness
-    Wind Speed
+  * Wind Speed

 All points obtained to describe the day of 6/13/2021.
 The data was cleaned and conditions were compared to the distance of that city to the equator.
 Plots included: